-The LWF waterbody can be placed in Category 5 if any of the following are true: Issue Condition Consumption Advisories Fish consumption advisory issued by the Alabama Department of Public Health (ADPH).
+The LWF waterbody can be placed in Category 5 if any of the following are true: Issue Condition Consumption Advisories Fish consumption advisory issued by the Alabama Department of Public Health.
 Macroinvertebrate and Fish Assessments NA Chlorophyll a Data NA Toxic Pollutants Two or more exceedances of a particular toxic pollutant acute criterion (May - November) during the previous six years or more than one in a 3 year period.
 Two or more exceedances of a particular toxic pollutant chronic criterion (December - April) during previous six years or more than one in a 3 year period.
-Conventional Parameters 39 More than a 10% exceedance rate for any given parameter.
-40 Bacteriological Data A. A single sample result greater than 2,507 colonies/100 ml E. coli will required follow-up geometric mean sampling event.
-The geometric mean E. coli dense greater than 548 colonies/100 ml, or; B. More than 10% of single samples are greater than 2,507 colonies/100 ml Coastal Waters: A. More than 10% of single samples are greater than 275 colonies/100 ml Enterococci.
-40
+Conventional Parameters More than a 10% exceedance rate for any given parameter.
+Non-Coastal Waters: A. The geometric mean E. Coli density is greater than 548 colonies/100 ml, or; B. More than 10% of single samples are greater than 2,507 colonies/100 ml.
+Coastal Waters: A. More than 10% of single samples are greater than 275 colonies/100 ml enterococci.

-$^{^{39}}$ Conventional parameters include DO, pH, temperature (where influenced by heated discharge), and turbidity.
-40 As determined by the binomial distribution function in Table 2.
+&lt;sup>39 Conventional parameters include DO, pH, temperature (where influenced by heated discharge), and turbidity.
+As determined by the binomial distribution function in Table 17.